acumos/on-boarding/docs/user-guide.rst

  - SolutionID for CDS
  - Licence file for licensing management

 #.
-Since Boreas, we are able to on-board news kinds of model like :

- - model in onnx format : model.onnx
- - model in pfa format : model.pfa
- - Dockerized model : model dockerised by Data scientist himself
- - Docker model URI : URI of Dockerized model stored in external repo like Docker-Hub for example

- For this new kinds of model, Micro service generation and Design studio capabilities are not available.

-#.
 Acumos capabilities by models type

  This table sum-up all the Acumos capabilities available for each kinds of model